luyaoliu03/Clickstream-Analysis-HBC/README.md

 # Clickstream-Analysis-HBC
-Analyzed the data of digital products to capture growth opportunities for Hudson's Bay Company
+Analyzed customer-level data of digital products to capture growth opportunities for Hudson's Bay Company

 # Explore the database
 Data Source: Aster Database (where Omniture data flows into after gets ETL)